ahmishra/Pyget/README.md

 - `pyget list`: For listing all of the installed apps
 - `pyget listsearch`: Search for an already installed program in your PC

-- `pyget add`: Add a new app to your app library (the download URL of the app should be dynamic i.e. which can start the download by visting that link
--  rather than clicking on a button or which requires user input.
-If it requires user input or the link is not applicable the application will
---  launch a Procedural install method.)
+- `pyget add`: Add a new app to your app library (the download URL of the app should be dynamic i.e. which can start the download by visting that linkrather than clicking on a button or which requires user input.
+If it requires user input or the link is not applicable the application will launch a Procedural install method.)

 - `pyget remove`: Remove an app from your app library
 - `pyget myapps`: For listing all of the apps in your app library